LF-digitala-kanaler/LFDS/content/patterns/form-patterns/form-layout.md

 At the bottom of this page you will find an illustrative image which exemplifies all our rules of thumb.
 The rules of thumb are:

 * Use the grid
-* Do not place more than two elements next to each other
+* Do not place more than two elements next to each other (neighbouring elements)
 * Size of the element shows the expected length of input
 * Create clusters of related information